 Please note that, due to privacy legislation, the Office of Student Affairs may not be able to share some information related to the outcome or sanctioning related to your complaint.

 A Note on Confidentiality

-While we value and protect your confidentiality as a complainant in this process, it is important that you are aware that we are required to share your name and testimony with the Respondent in the event that a complaint made by you leads to a formal investigation.
+While we value and protect your confidentiality as a complainant in this process, you should be aware that we are required to share your name and testimony with the respondent in the event that a complaint made by you leads to a formal investigation.